danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 </plist>
 ```

-Since snippets are so powerful and convenient, I decided to automate how my team
+Since snippets are so powerful, I decided to automate how my team shares these
-shares these snippets.
+snippets.
 It was very easy, since snippets are just text files.
-The
+It therefore
-setup therefore basically just involved setting up a shared folder with snippets
+basically just involved setting up a shared folder with snippets files and
-files and writing a script that copies these files to the correct place.
+writing a script that copies these files to the correct place.

-For my personal hobby projects, I just added a snippet folder to a setup project
+For my personal projects, I just added a snippet folder to a setup project that
-that I have made public [here](https://github.com/danielsaidi/osx), then created
+I have made public [here](https://github.com/danielsaidi/osx), then created
 a script that copies these files to the correct place.
 It looks like this:

 ```bash